retirement-home/senior/README.md

 ### Use an Existing Identity
 Both `senior create` and `senior clone` support the optional flag `-i <FILE>` or `--identity <FILE>` to use an existing identity instead of generating a new one.
-Supported are:
+Supported are
-- cleartext age identity
+- Cleartext age identity
-- passphrase encrypted age identity
+- Passphrase encrypted age identity
 - ssh key of type ed25519 or rsa

 ### Edit/Show/Move/Remove a Password